-Admission
+Admission Requirements

 The program is open to any eligible student with a bachelor's degree from an accredited college.
-Applicants must have a minimum GPA of 3.0.
-Letters of recommendation, a brief personal essay, and GRE scores are the main sources of information upon which decision will be made.
+Applicants must have a minimum grade point average (GPA) of 3.0.
+Letters of recommendation, a brief personal essay, and GRE scores are the main sources of information upon which decisions will be made.